apaolillo/embedded-debug/README.md

 # embedded-debug
-A repository to old the files to run a debugging session over JTAG on a target board.
+A repository to hold the files to run a debugging session over JTAG on a target board.